Notexe/h3-simple-key-event-helper/README.md

 #### Output pins

--   `Pressed`: void (Fires on key pressed down and repeats if held for over a second.)
+-   `Pressed`: void (Fires on key pressed down and repeats if held for over a second)
 -   `Down`: void (Fires on key pressed down)
 -   `Up`: void (Fires on key released)